-30 April Informal interactive Sri Lanka USG John Holmes Sri Lanka, NO YES

-2009 discussion (humanitarian situation)

-Conf.
+2009 Conf.
 Rm.
-7 ,
+7 22 April 2009 discussion Informal interactive (humanitarian situation)

+22 April

-22 April Informal interactive Sri Lanka Chef de Cabinet Vijay Nambiar Sri Lanka, NO YES
+2009 Sri Lanka Chef de Cabinet Vijay Nambiar Sri Lanka, NO YES

-2009 discussion (humanitarian situation)
+discussion (humanitarian situation)

 Conf.
 Rm.
 6

 26 March Informal interactive Sri Lanka USG John Holmes Sri Lanka NO YES

 2009 discussion (humanitarian situation)

 Conf.
 Rm.
 7

 12 Informal interactive Darfur AU-Arab League delegation Joint delegation from NO YES

 February discussion the AU and League of

 2009 Arab States

 17 April Meeting between the Cooperation between the Permanent Representative of Ethiopia to Peace and Security NO YES

 2008 members of the UN UNSC and the AUPSC the AU and AU PSC Chair for the Month Council of the AU at (The (The report

 Security Council and the of April, Sahle-Work Zewde ambassadorial level Journal lists does not

 members of the AU a joint describe

 Peace and Security briefing for meeting as

 Council the SC and including GA)

 GA)

 26 Informal interactive Chad/Sudan Minister of Foreign Affairs of Chad, Minister of Foreign NO NO

 February discussion Ahmad Allam-Mi Affairs of Chad

 2008 Conf.

 Rm.
-7 100
+7

 13 July Informal dialogue The Sudan AU Commission Chairperson Alpha AU Commission NO NO

 2007 Oumar Konaré Chairperson

 9 July Informal dialogue Kosovo Lieutenant-General Roland Kather, Commander of KFOR NO

 2007 Commander of KFOR

 27 April Informal meeting Somalia Ethiopian Foreign Minister, Seum Mesfin Minister for Foreign NO NO

 2007 Affairs of Ethiopia

 Conf.
 Rm 8

-24 April Informal private Somalia Permanent Observer of the AU, Lila Permanent Observer NO YES 2007 discussion Hanitra Ratsifandrihamanana; ASG for of the African Union Į Political Affairs Tuliameni Kalomoh; USG · : for Humanitarian Affairs, John Holmes; ĺ Director of DPKO's Africa Division, Dmitry Titov 16 April Informal private The Sudan Secretary-General; AU Chairperson SG; AU Commission NO 2007 discussion Konaré; AU Commissioner for Chairperson; AU l Peace and Security, Said Djinnit; and the Commissioner for United Nations and African Union Peace and Security; . special representatives, Jan Eliasson UN and AU special ) and Salim Ahmed Salim representatives to į Sudan 22 March Informal private meeting Chad-Sudan Minister of Foreign Affairs of Chad, Minister of Foreign NO NO 2007 · Ahmad Allam-Mi; Colonel Idriss Dokomy Affairs of Chad; ] Adiker of Chad Military officer of 55 Chad 5 6 February Informal event / Meeting Non-proliferation issues Senator Richard Lugar, Chairman of the Chairman of the US YES ĺ 2006 between SC members Senate Foreign Relations Committee, Senate Foreign sc and US Senators Lugar, and other members of the United States Relations Committee Chamber Voinovich and Coleman Senate and other Senators 20 January Special meeting Relationship between Chairman of the United States Senate Chairman of the 2000 the UN and the USA; the Committee on Foreign Relations, Jesse United States Senate l· SC Helms-Biden Law Helms Committee on Chamber Foreign Relations 3 April Informal meeting General discussion of President of Italy, Dr. Oscar Luigi President of Italy 1996/SC SC issues, in connection Scalfaro l· Chamber with the visit of the President of Italy to the • ļ UN
+24 April Informal private Somalia Permanent Observer of the AU, Lila Permanent Observer NO YES 24 April 2007 discussion Somalia Hanitra Ratsifandrihamanana; ASG for of the African Union NO TL3 2007 01300331011 Political Affairs Tuliameni Kalomoh; USG of the Amean Omon for Humanitarian Affairs, John Holmes; Director of DPKO's Africa Division, The Sudan Dmitry Titov SG; AU Commission NO 16 April 2007 Informal private The Sudan Secretary-General; AU Chairperson Konaré; AU Commissioner for NO 2007 discussion Chairperson ; AU Peace and Security, Said Djinnit; and the Commissioner for United Nations and African Union Peace and Security; special representatives, Jan Eliasson UN and AU special and Salim Ahmed Salim representatives to Sudan 22 March Informal private meeting Chad-Sudan Minister of Foreign Affairs of Chad, Minister of Foreign NO NO 2007 Ahmad Allam-Mi; Colonel Idriss Dokomy Affairs of Chad; Adiker of Chad Military officer of Chad 6 February Informal event / Meeting Non-proliferation issues Senator Richard Lugar, Chairman of the Chairman of the US YES 2006 between SC members Senate Foreign Relations Committee, Senate Foreign SC and US Senators Lugar, and other members of the United States Relations Committee Chamber Voinovich and Coleman Senate and other Senators 20 January Special meeting Relationship between Chairman of the United States Senate Chairman of the 20 January 2000 opeolarmeeting the UN and the USA; the Committee on Foreign Relations, Jesse United States Senate SC Helms-Biden Law Helms Committee on Chamber Heims-Diden Law Foreign Relations 3 April Informal meeting General discussion of President of Italy, Dr. Oscar Luigi President of Italy 1996/SC SC issues, in connection Scalfaro FIESIUEIII OFIIAIY Chamber with the visit of the Chamber President of Italy to the UN UN